Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 \subsection{Flow-based MCMC}

 Figure~\ref{fig:cf_ar} shows the flow-based MCMC acceptance rate for models constructed using the different approaches presented in this work, modeling the variance in acceptance rate for different model-generated datasets by applying Independence Metropolis (as described in Sec.~\ref{sec:flow-review}) to different bootstrap draws from a fixed sample of $10^6$ configurations.
-The resulting estimates have little error, and all models yield samplers with acceptance rates $\sim 30\% - 90\%$, with the acceptance rate ordering models similarly to the forwards KL divergence in the previous section.
+The resulting estimates have little error, and all models yield samplers with measured acceptance rates $\sim 30\% - 90\%$.
+This metric gives a similiar picture as the forwards KL divergence (cf.~Fig.~\ref{fig:cf_fkl}).

 Figures~\ref{fig:cf_mcmc_hist_a0} and \ref{fig:cf_mcmc_hist_a8} show histograms of $\overline{\phi}$ for $m^2=-4$ and $\alpha = 0$ and $0.8/V$, respectively, with each constructed from $10^6$ target-distributed samples generated using flow-based MCMC with each model.
 All samplers correctly reproduce the distribution under the target, especially around the peaks.
 However, we generically observe large fluctuations around the target density in the inner tails; these fluctuations are not due to statistical limitations in estimating histogram bin counts (compare with the smooth outer tails at lower densities), but rather due to large numbers of replicated samples near $\overline{\phi} \approx 0$ arising from long rejection runs triggered by high-weight configurations.
 This reflects a large uncertainty in the estimated density near $\overline{\phi} \approx 0$ and is a symptom of the problems with these samplers.